Metastability in the Dissipative Quantum Rabi Model: Exact numerical simulation

 \subsection{Steady-state distribution}

-To further confirm the matestability of the parity-breaking solution in the SMP phase, we resort to exact numerical simulation of the system for finite $\Omega/\omega_0=1200$.
-By introducing a truncation of the Fock space of the bosonic mode, we numerically solve the master equation shown in Eq. \eqref{eq:DRM}.
+To further confirm the metastability of the parity-breaking solution in the SMP phase, we resort to exact numerical simulation of the system for finite $\Omega/\omega_0=1200$.
+By introducing a truncation of the Fock space of the bosonic mode, we numerically solve the master equation \eqref{eq:DRM}.
 The steady state is obtained by solving the equation

 where $\mathcal{L}$ is defined as the Liouvillian of the system.
-The state of the bosonic mode is then obtained by a partial trace of the spin degrees of freedom, denoted as $\rho_{B}={\rm{Tr}}_{S}[\rho_s]$.
-In Fig.~\ref{fig:Qrep}, we present the Husimi $Q$-representation of $\rho_B$ at different phases.
-The $Q$-representation is defined as
+The state of the bosonic mode is then obtained by a partial trace of the spin degrees of freedom, defined as $\rho_{B}={\rm{Tr}}_{S}[\rho_s]$.
+In Fig.~\ref{fig:Qrep} we present the Husimi $Q$ representation of $\rho_B$ at different phases.
+The $Q$ representation is defined as

 where $|\alpha\rangle$ is the coherent state of the bosonic mode.
-It provides a quasi-probability distribution of the bosonic mode in phase space, offering a smooth and non-negative visualization of a quantum state.
+It provides a quasiprobability distribution of the bosonic mode in phase space, offering a smooth and non-negative visualization of a quantum state.